vyablonskyi/DevOps_online_Lviv_2020Q42021Q1/m9/task9.1/readme.md

 **1**

-The "fizzbuzz" functon has been written:
+The "fizzbuzz" functon has been written and saved in [fizzbuzz.py](fizzbuzz.py) file:
 ```
+#!/usr/bin/python3

 def fizzbuzz(x):
     if x%3==0:
         if x%5==0: